The Slammin' Salmon

-The Slammin' Salmon is a 2009 American comedy film by Broken Lizard.
+The Slammin' Salmon is a 2009 American comedy film by the comedy troupe Broken Lizard.
 It is about the owner of a restaurant who holds a contest to see which one of his waiters can earn the most money in a single night.
 The winner receives $10,000, and the loser receives a "beat down" by the owner, Cleon Salmon, a former heavyweight boxer (played by Michael Clarke Duncan).
 Kevin Heffernan directed the film, his first time for a Broken Lizard film.

 Plot summary

 In Miami, Florida, retired heavyweight boxing champion Cleon Salmon owns the restaurant The Slammin' Salmon.
 His staff consists of manager Rich, eccentric waiter Nuts, callous Guy, pre-med Tara, ballet student Mia, aspiring actor Connor, angry chef Dave and his busboy twin brother Donnie.
 Cleon informs Rich that the restaurant needs to make $20,000 by the end of the night so that he can pay off a wager he made with the yakuza.
 If they can't make enough money, the yakuza will take the restaurant.